antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 Encoding the Response
 ---------------------

-Finally, with a response in hand, we can use either the `MessageEncoder` or `MessageVersion` specified by the user to send the object back to the caller in the HTTP response.
+Finally, with a response in hand, we can use the `MessageEncoder` specified by the user to send the object back to the caller in the HTTP response.
 [Message.CreateMessage](https://msdn.microsoft.com/en-us/library/ms195450%28v=vs.110%29.aspx) requires an implementation of `BodyWriter` to output the body of the message with correct element names.
 So, add a class like the one below that implements `BodyWriter`.

 ```C#
 public class ServiceBodyWriter : BodyWriter